wgxcodersdc/devops/cloud/kubernetes-winter-24/workshop-minikube.md

         3. `sudo install minikube-darwin-arm64 /usr/local/bin/minikube`
 2. Validate it has been added to the PATH by typing `minikube version`
     * If Minikube was installed correctly you will get info back about the installation

+## Starting A Cluster
+* From a Powershell or Terminal window, type
+    * `minikube start --kubernetes-version=1.29.1`
+* We'll now wait for a number of tools to validate and download, and the cluster to start
+* When it's finished and ready to use it will say `* Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default`
+* We can validate that kubectl is configured, by typing `kubectl --context=minikube describe namespace default`